 The Company is subject to credit risk from its accounts receivable related to the sale of LUMRYZ.
 The Company extends credit to its customers, specialty pharmacies.
 Customer creditworthiness is monitored, and collateral is not required.
 Amounts owed to the Company are presented net of an allowance that includes an assessment of expected credit losses.
 An allowance for credit losses is established based on expected losses.
 Expected losses are estimated by reviewing individual accounts, considering aging, financial condition of the debtor, payment history, current and forecast economic conditions and other relevant factors.
 To the extent that the Company identifies that any individual customer's credit quality has deteriorated, the Company establishes allowances based on the individual risk characteristics of that customer.
 The Company makes concerted efforts to collect all outstanding balances due from customers; however, amounts are written off against the allowance when the related balances are no longer deemed collectible.
 As of December 31, 2023, the Company did not recognize any allowances for credit losses.
-As of December 31, 2023, three customers accounted for 100% of gross accounts receivable, Caremark LLC ("Caremark"), which accounted for 52% of gross accounts receivable.
-As of December 31, 2022, the Company did not have accounts receivable.
-As of December 31, 2022, the Company did not have accounts receivable.
+As of December 31, 2023, three customers accounted for 100% of gross accounts receivable, Caremark LLC ("Caremark"), which accounted for 52% of gross accounts receivable; Accredo Health Group, Inc. ("Accredo"), which accounted for 28% of gross accounts receivable; and Optum Frontier Therapies LLC ("Optum"), which accounted for 20% of gross accounts receivable.